-CMX Summit East is the world’s largest gathering of online community professionals, and the SML Community Management Team was there to get inspired, learn from the best and take our work to the next level for our clients.
+CMX Summit East is the world’s largest gathering of online community professionals, and our Community Management Team was there to get inspired, learn from the best and take our work to the next level for our clients.

 Here are the top pieces of advice we’d like to share with brands who are managing online communities or are currently thinking about community as the future of their business.